 AUW is proud to announce that it is now offering a new, two-year Master of Arts in Education graduate program which looks to give students a balanced set of theoretical and analytical skills within the fields of education, knowledge sharing, and learning development.

-Admissions for January 2023 are now open.
+Early-bird applications for the January 2024 intake are now open.
 Follow the link below to submit the application for Master of Arts in Education program.

 Application Link: ms.auwerp.org

 Application Deadline: July 15th, 2023

 For any queries, feel free to write to firstname.lastname@example.org.

 This program forms the foundation of AUW’s new Women Teaching Women, Women Learning from Women (WTW-WLW) initiative designed to help grow a new network of secondary schools for young women and girls across many refugee shelters and displaced communities.
 In partnership with several universities from the United States and United Kingdom, the overarching theme of this program is to foster a deep sense of community development through student-led initiatives, group discussions and social events.
 It focuses on enhancing leadership, administrative and policy competence as well as an understanding of the philosophy, dynamics and economics of effective education provision.